toddcf/code-snippets/javascript/objects/promise/promise-methods/async-await.md

 You can only use `await` *inside* a function that is marked `async`.
 (You can mark any type of function `async` -- function declarations, arrow functions, callback functions, methods, etc.  See the various syntaxes for each toward the end of this document.)

-You put the word `await` in front of a Promise-based function, and it will wait for that function to finish before it continues.
+You put the word `await` in front of a Promise-based function, and it will wait for that function to finish before it continues running the rest of that function.
 (You cannot use `await` anywhere else except inside functions marked `async`.)
+NOTE: It does not pause the rest of the JavaScript in that file, just the `async` function at the point where it hits `await`.

 ## Example 1 - Single Await